konstantin-lukas/grizzl.io/README.md

 the locale of your language.
 You also have to extend the `LANGUAGES` constant located at `src/const/i18n.ts` with the locale of your language as key and the name of your language in that language as value.
 That's it!
 Your new language should now be available.

+## Database
+In order to connect to the database you can use the postgres container's IP address.
+You can get that from `docker network inspect grizzlio_default`.
+The database port is not exposed to localhost because this project is only using port 80 to make development easier if you have other things running on localhost.